ncsu-landscape-dynamics/popsborder/docs/inspections.md

 While the sample strategy determines *how many* units to inspect, the selection strategy is used to determine *which* units to select for inspection.
-The possible selection strategies include `random` for selecting units to inspect using a uniform random distribution, `tailgate` for selecting the first `n` units to inspect, or `hierarchical` for selecting boxes for partial inspection.
+The possible selection strategies include `random` for selecting units to inspect using a uniform random distribution, `convenience` for selecting the first `n` units to inspect, or `cluster` for selecting boxes for partial inspection.
-The `hierarchical` selection strategy is valid only for the `stem` inspection unit.
+The `cluster` selection strategy is valid only for the `item` inspection unit.

-### Hierarchical stratgey
+### Cluster stratgey
-The term hierarchical is meant to describe that the sample size is computed based on a lower unit (stems), but the sample selection uses the higher unit (boxes).
+The cluster selection strategy is used when `inspection_unit="item"` to divide the sample size into clusters that can be selected from boxes chosen either randomly (`cluster_selection="random"`) or at a syitematic interval (`cluster_selection="interval"`).
 This selection strategy cannot be used with the highest inspection unit (e.g., `unit = "boxes"`).

-The settings for `hierarchical` are:
+The settings for `cluster` are:

 ```
 inspection:
-  hierarchical:
+  within_box_proportion: 0.1
+  cluster:
-    outer: random
+    cluster_selection: random
     interval: 3
 ```

-The method for selecting the outer units (boxes in this case) is set by `outer`.
-The possible values for `outer` are `random` for selecting the outer units using a random uniform distribution and `interval` for selecting every *nth* outer unit.
-If `outer = "interval"`, the interval size is set by `interval`.
+The method for selecting the cluster units (boxes in this case) is set by `cluster_selection`.
+The possible values for `cluster_selection` are `random` for selecting the cluster units using a random uniform distribution and `interval` for selecting every *nth* cluster unit.
+If `cluster_selection="interval"`, the interval size is set by `interval`.
+The proportion of items to inspect within each cluster unit is set by `within_box_proportion`.

 A simple example using the following configuration:

 ```
-shipment:
-  stems_per_box:
+consignment:
+  items_per_box:
     default: 200
 inspection:
-  unit: stem
+  unit: item
   within_box_proportion: 0.25
   sample_strategy: hypergeometric
-  selection_strategy: hierarchical
+  selection_strategy: cluter
-  hierarchical:
+  cluster:
-    outer: random
+    cluster_selection: random
 ```

-In this case, the sample size is calculated using the hypergeometric approach based on the total number of stems in the shipment and the stems to be inspected are selected using the hierarchical approach.
+In this case, the sample size is calculated using the hypergeometric approach based on the total number of items in the consignment and the items to be inspected are selected using the cluster approach.

-Let's say the computed sample size (`n_units_to_inspect`) is 200 stems.
-The following steps are used to determine which stems to inspect.
-First, the `within_box_proportion` value is used to determine how many boxes need to be opened to get to the sample size.
-The number of stems inspected per box is `within_box_proportion` * `stems_per_box` (200 * 0.25 = 50), so only 50 stems would be inspected per box.
+Let's say the computed sample size (`n_units_to_inspect`) is 200 items.
+The following steps are used to determine which items to inspect.
+First, the `within_box_proportion` value is used to determine how many clusters (i.e., boxes) are needed to get to the sample size.
+The number of items inspected per box is `within_box_proportion` * `items_per_box` (200 * 0.25 = 50), so only 50 items would be inspected per box.
 The number of boxes that need to be opened to get to the sample size is `n_units_to_inspect` / `inspect_per_box` (200 / 50 = 4), so 4 boxes need to be opened.
-Once the number of boxes needed is determined, those boxes are then selected from the shipment randomly since `outer = "random"` and the first 25% of stems are inspected tailgate style, i.e., first *n*.
+Once the number of boxes needed is determined, those boxes are then selected from the consignment randomly since `cluster_unit = "random"` and the first 25% of items are inspected convenience style, i.e., first *n* or tailgate.

-The hierarchical selection strategy was designed for use with hypergeometric sample size computation using stems as the inspection unit.
+The cluster selection strategy could be useful when using the hypergeometric sample strategy with items as the inspection unit.
 An important assumption for the hypergeometric sample size to work effectively is that every unit has an equal chance of being selected.
 This is feasible when using boxes as the inspection unit, since boxes could be numbered and the inspector could be directed to select boxes based on randomly generated box numbers.
-When using stems as the sample unit, however, ensuring every stem has an equal chance of being selected is more difficult, as there are likely too many stems to individually number and the stems may be packaged in bunches and stacked within a box.
-The hierarchical selection method does not ensure each stem has an equal chance of being selected, but it provides a sort of compromise to spread the sample out across the shipment while still limiting the number of boxes opened and stems inspected.
+When using items as the sample unit, however, ensuring every item has an equal chance of being selected is more difficult, as there are likely too many items to individually number and the items may be packaged in bunches and stacked within a box.
+The cluster selection method does not ensure each item has an equal chance of being selected, but it provides a sort of compromise to spread the sample out across the consignment while still limiting the number of boxes opened and items inspected.

 ## End strategy
 Each simulation automatically runs two options for determining when to end an inspection (end strategies).
 The two possible end strategies are `to detection` and `to completion`.

-For the `to detection` end strategy, the inspection ends as soon as a pest is detected.
-For the `to completion` strategy, the inspection continues until the full sample has been inspected, regardless of pest detection.
+For the `to detection` end strategy, the inspection ends as soon as a contaminant is detected.
+For the `to completion` strategy, the inspection continues until the full sample has been inspected, regardless of contaminant detection.

-The number of infested units detected for each end strategy is compared to quantify the proportion of pests reported when the inspection is ended at detection.
+The number of contaminated units detected for each end strategy is compared to quantify the proportion of contaminants reported when the inspection is ended at detection.

 ## Cut Flower Release Program (CFRP)